Kratom & Pregnancy: What Do We Know So Far?

 Kratom May Exacerbate Unpleasant Symptoms of Pregnancy

-During pregnancy, women already struggle with frequent urination and constipation issues, so kratom could further these negative effects to the point of becoming dangerous.
+During pregnancy, women already struggle with frequent urination and constipation issues, so kratom could further these adverse effects to become dangerous.

 Additionally, constipation issues could increase in severity, which can be painful.